adskankster/hoe/README.md

 Make sure that you also install the mongoimport tool (on some systems this is a separate install to the main MongoDB install).

-From the base directory, run the following command at the command prompt to install the test database:
+From the application folder, run the following command at the command prompt to install the test database:

     mongoimport --db jobs --collection applicants --drop --file ./install/applicants.json

-If you navigate into the "install" directory, you should alter the path after "--file" accordingly.
+If you navigate into the "install" folder, you should alter the path after "--file" accordingly.

 This command should install the test data and tell you that 16 records were imported.
 If you run it again, it drops any existing data, so you will only ever have 16 records.